C-Tully/blog.kao/readme.md

  - Short cut: Creating a Migration and creating the elequoent model and controller the same time -E.G php artisan make:model <name> -mc(migration and controller)

+ - Short cut: Creationg a Form Controller.
+This creates a full controller with a template for standard CRUD implementantions E.G php artisan make:controller <name> -r

 - Dump composer Cache
 	- E.G composer dump-autoload